Cecil J. Williams: Early life

+Career

+At the age of 14, Williams was one of 25 photographers around the world freelancing for JET magazine.
+JET caught wind of the movement growing in Orangeburg.
+They needed an onsite correspondent for constant updates, and someone to document the events.
+The only time Williams' work appeared on the cover of JET was his picture of Coretta Scott King speaking at the protest during the 1969 Charleston hospital workers' strike.

 Williams has photographed significant desegregation efforts in South Carolina since the 1950s.
 Some of his most notable pictures are of the activity during the Briggs v.
 Elliott case in Summerton.
 It was the first of five desegregation cases pushing to integrate public schools in the United States.
 The five cases combined into Brown v.
 Board of Education, the 1954 U.S. Supreme Court case that declared that having "separate but equal" public schools for whites and blacks was unconstitutional.

-At the age of 14, Williams was one of 25 photographers around the world freelancing for JET magazine.
-JET caught wind of the movement growing in Orangeburg.
-They needed an onsite correspondent for constant updates, and someone to document the events.

-The only time Williams' work appeared on the cover of JET was his picture of Coretta Scott King speaking at the protest during the 1969 Charleston hospital workers' strike.
+In November 2023, Williams's dream of gaining attention to the hijacking of the name, Briggs v.
+Elliott, where the U.S. Supreme Court titled the class action suit—Brown v.
+Board of Education—a suit composed of 5 cases—finally gained some traction.
+He solicited the help of Dr. Thomas Mullikin—an attorney who practices law in Camden, South Carolina—to assist in filing a petition to the Supreme Court asking to rename the Brown case to Bragg v.
+Elliott; the first of the cases and catalyst that inspired 4 other suits.
+A response has not yet been received.

 As a young professional, he also contributed to other publications, including the Baltimore Afro-American, Associated Press, and Pittsburgh Courier.

 In January of 1960, during Williams' senior year at Claflin University, he was visiting relatives in New York City.
 He had read that John F. Kennedy would be at a downtown hotel at a press conference, and went there in hopes of capturing some images.
 He forgot his press pass, and the hotel security was about to kick him out of the room right as Kennedy was about to come up to the podium.
 Kennedy told them not to kick him out, and ended up giving Williams his personal address.
 For the next year, while campaigning all over the United States, Williams became a close acquaintance of Kennedy, and one of his favorite photographers.
 Williams was one of the few in the press community to be allowed on Kennedy's private 10-seater jet.